WHAT’S IN THIS REVIEW?

 Of course, the free version is useless in this regard, and that’s for both streaming and torrenting.
 The data limit will quickly stop you in your tracks, while the 2 Mbps cap will ensure you move at a snail’s pace anyway.
 You can only connect to one U.S. server, and it won’t work to unblock Netflix or HBO.
 As with most things in this life, you get what you pay for.

 With rising cable costs, online streaming is now a massive market.
-International broadcasting rights often get in the way for people who are hoping to watch live sport or events, and that’s especially true in regions such as the UK.
+International broadcasting rights often get in the way for people who are hoping to watch live sports or events, and that’s especially true in regions such as the UK.
 It’s not like the majority of sporting events are even open to the public at the moment, further highlighting the issue.

 A VPN can also help if you suspect that your speeds are being throttled while using a streaming service like Netflix.
 For example, A Northeastern University and the University of Massachusetts report detailed tests from early 2018 to early 2019, which found that AT&T throttled Netflix 70% of the time and Youtube 74% of the time.